 2. Their obligations are lower: if they have low credit card balances then the monthly payments associated with each credit card is lower leaving the consumer with less debt.

 The ideal with regard to credit scores when it comes to credit cards is low proportionate balances.
-That means that the outanding dollar amount owed is as far away from the allowed high limit of each card as possible.
-How do you achieve that:
+That means that the outstanding dollar amount owed is as far away from the allowed high limit of each card as possible.

 By Jeremy House